 How Does Diet Affect PCOS and Fertility?

-Diet plays a huge role in managing PCOS and supporting fertility.
-Here’s how the right food choices make a difference:
+Diet is a huge component in managing PCOS and supporting fertility.
+Here’s how you can make the right food choices that often helps make a difference:

 Controls insulin resistance

-PCOS often comes with insulin resistance.
+PCOS brings insulin resistance with itself.
 It means your body can’t utilize insulin properly.
-It causes higher insulin levels, which push the ovaries to make more testosterone.
+It causes higher insulin levels, and that pushes the ovaries to make more testosterone.
 That’s why many women face irregular periods, acne, or excess hair growth.
 A balanced PCOS diet helps maintain blood sugar stability and reduces these spikes.

 Supports weight management